 And he would shake his head, with the expression of someone who, should they wish to, could even understand such subtleties and complications, but who is just not minded to.
 Such tiny fine discriminations, intriguing and engaging as they might be, at a certain point became irrelevant: they too would be swept away.
 (1)

-In November 1938 the Italian Fascists introduced a set of Racial Laws that targeted Italian Jews, barring them from public office, banning mixed marriage, stripping their assets and restricting travel.
-Looking back after the destruction of the major European Jewish populations by the Nazis, the experience of the Italians before and during the Second World War is full of tragic contradictions and historical ironies.
-In his 1962 novel The Garden of the Finzi-Continis, Giorgio Bassani portrays some of these complexities as experienced by the Jewish community of Ferrara, seen retrospectively through the eyes of a narrator recounting his youthful infatuation with Micol Finzi-Contini and her reclusive, aristocratic family.
-Giorgio’s story plays between reality and fiction, memory and fantasy, but unravels against the very real backdrop of Mussolini’s doomed alliance with Hitler and its implications for the Ferrarese Jews.
+In November 1938, the Italian Council of Ministers introduced Racial Laws that directly targeted Jews, barring them from public office, banning mixed marriages, stripping their assets, and restricting their right to travel.
+Looking back after the destruction of the Jewish communities of Europe by the Nazis, the experience of the Italians before and during the Second World War is full of tragic contradictions and historical ironies.
+In his 1962 novel The Garden of the Finzi-Continis, Giorgio Bassani portrays some of these complexities as experienced by the Jews of Ferrara, seen retrospectively through the eyes of his semi-biographical narrator recounting his youthful infatuation with Micol Finzi-Contini and her reclusive, wealthy family.

-In the novel, Giorgio has a heated exchange with his father two months after the introduction of the Racial Laws that captures the defiance and denial still being expressed at this late stage by many Italians, including Jews:
+Two months after the introduction of the Racial Laws, Giorgio has a heated exchange with his father that captures the defiance and denial still being expressed at this late stage by many Italians, including Italian Jews: